Bayslak/avoid-the-knifes/README.md

 - **Score System**: Earn points for every coin collected.
 - **Future Plans**:
   - Animations for smoother and more engaging gameplay.
-  - A main menu to start, pause, and exit the game.

 ## Installation